AdobeDocs/advertising.en/help/integrations/target/ab-tests-dsp.md

 Within Analysis Workspace, if you notice that activity and experiences data is minimal or not populating, then do the following:

-* Verify that the same [!UICONTROL Supplemental Data ID] (SDID) is used for both [!DNL Target] and [DNL Analytics].
+* Verify that the same [!UICONTROL Supplemental Data ID] (SDID) is used for both [!DNL Target] and [!DNL Analytics].
 You can verify the SDID values by using the [Adobe Experience Cloud Debugger](https://experienceleague.adobe.com/docs/target-learn/tutorials/troubleshooting/troubleshoot-with-the-experience-cloud-debugger.html) on the landing page to which the campaign is driving users.

   [Supplemental Data ID (SDID) values in Adobe Debugger](/help/integrations/assets/target-troubleshooting-sdid.png)